Skip to Content

 3. Slowly Add Oil: Add a few drops, then pour the oil gradually in a slow, steady stream while whisking or blending the ingredients.
 The gradual addition helps to achieve a stable emulsion (so the two liquids combine instead of separate).

-If you enjoy the dressing, pair it with one of these recipes!
+If you enjoy the dressing, pair it with one of these dinner recipes!

 Serving Suggestions

-Use the tangy dressing to finish your favorite salad greens like arugula spinach saladfall kale salad, or leafy greens such as baby spinach, kale, or arugula.
-Spoon it over grain bowls or chicken and pork recipes.
+Use the tangy dressing to finish your favorite salad greens like watermelon beet saladarugula spinach saladfall kale salad, or leafy greens such as baby spinach, kale, or arugula.
+Spoon it over grain bowls and chicken or pork recipes.

-And balsamic citrus vinaigrette is a perfect addition to cheese platters and charcuterie boards.
-Drizzle the tasty vinaigrette over goat cheese, feta cheese, or blue cheese to scoop onto your favorite crackers.
+Balsamic citrus vinaigrette is a tasty addition to cheese platters and charcuterie boards.
+Drizzle the vinaigrette over goat cheese, feta cheese, or blue cheese to scoop onto your favorite crackers.

 What to do with the Leftovers

 • Can I make the recipe ahead of time?
 Vinaigrette is easy to make in advance because it tastes even better once the ingredients combine.
-Feel free to prepare the dressing one day before you’re ready to serve.
+Feel free to prepare the dressing 1-2 days before you’re ready to serve.

 • Refrigerate: Store leftover balsamic citrus vinaigrette in an airtight container or glass jar for one week.
-The dressing will thicken once refrigerated because of the oil.
-I recommend leaving it at room temperature for 30 minutes.
-Shake or stir the dressing before serving.
+The dressing may thicken once refrigerated because of the oil.
+I recommend leaving it at room temperature for 30 minutes, then give it a good shake or stir before serving.

 Frequently Asked Questions